sahmedG/lem-in/README.md

 - You make an ant farm with tunnels and rooms.
 - You place the ants on one side and look at how they find the exit.

-You need to find the quickest way to get `n` ants across a colony (composed of rooms and tunnels).

 - At the beginning of the game, all the ants are in the room `##start`.
 The goal is to bring them to the room `##end` with as few moves as possible.
 - The shortest path is not necessarily the simplest.